-This guide will discuss MRR in detail, including its various components such as New MRR, Net New MRR, Churn MRR, Expansion MRR, Reactivation MRR, etc. We will also talk about how to calculate the monthly recurring revenue and methods of improving it.
+This guide will discuss MRR in detail, including its various components such as New MRR, Net New MRR, Churn MRR, Expansion MRR, Reactivation MRR, etc., and methods of improving it.

 What is The Annual Recurring Revenue (ARR)?

-Some companies offer annual or multi-year deals to their subscribers.
-As the annual version of the Monthly Recurring Revenue, the Annual Recurring Revenue (ARR) is the annualized version of MRR.
+Some companies offer annual or multi-year deals to their subscribers, and Annual Recurring Revenue (ARR) is the annualized version of MRR.

 Why Should Businesses Track Their MRR?

-MRR is also crucial for planning purposes.
-Your business can track how much money they have each month (New MRR) and compare that amount against their expenses.
-They can see any profit margins left over after paying for overhead costs like software development, hosting fees, etc.
+MRR helps your business control and plan future growth by providing a monthly cash flow and budget forecast.
+You can track how much money flows in each month (New MRR) and compare that amount against expenses, or see how much profit margin is left after paying for overhead costs like software development, hosting fees, etc.

 Calculating MRR is pretty simple and straightforward.
 Businesses need to multiply the number of monthly subscribers by the average revenue per user (ARPU).